coinsleuth/coinsleuth.github.io/coins/bitcoin.md

 at a predictable rate
 2. rewarding those who maintain the stability and security of the Bitcoin network.

 These two factors ensure the price stabilty/value of Bitcoin over the long term by limiting the ability to manipulate the value.
 Furthermore, Satoshi Nakamoto ensured that Bitcoin has a deflationary nature - as opposed to the inflationary nature of fractional reserve based currencies - by setting a limit \[by definition\] of 21 million Bitcoin.
-It is expected that this number will be reached by approximately 2140AD at an average inflation rate of 9%.
+It is expected that this number will be reached by approximately 2140AD.